cosmos/cosmos-sdk/docs/docs/packages/README.md

 # Packages

-The SDK is a collection of Go modules.
+The Cosmos SDK is a collection of Go modules.
 This section provides documentation on various packages that can used when developing a Cosmos SDK chain.

 :::note
 For more information on the SDK's modules, see the [SDK Modules](https://docs.cosmos.network/main/modules) section.